Developing Spree

 After schema changes, re-run `bundle exec rake parallel_setup` to update the worker databases.

-### Integration tests (Admin Panel)
+### Integration tests (legacy Rails admin)

 Install chromedriver on macOS: